 There are cash games for No Limit Texas Hold'em, Pot Limit Omaha, and Pot Limit Five-Card Omaha.
 These first two formats are standard at almost every online poker site, whereas the last one is a bit harder to find.
 Given the presence of this niche variant, it's surprising that there's no form of split-pot Omaha present, whether in pot limit or fixed limit form.

-The listed blind levels go up to ₮5,000/₮10,000, but the games that actually tend to run generally go no higher than about ₮2.50/₮5.00.
-Curiously, the highest blind levels are reserved for four-card poker, while Hold'em tops out at ₮1,000/₮2,000.
+The listed blind levels go up to ₮1,000/₮2,000, but the games that actually tend to run generally go no higher than about ₮2.50/₮5.00.

 During peak times (European evenings), there are usually about two dozen or so tables active, with micro-stakes predominating.
 NLHE is the most popular format, with the PLO games close behind.

+Larger tournaments are held on the weekends, like the Sunday Special, which guarantees 40,000 USDT for a buyin of ₮200.
 Most of the tourneys are NLHE contests, but there are a few PLO and PLO5 games.
 The tournament schedule is packed with rebuy events though there are some freezeouts.
 Bounty MTTs are relatively common too.

 This cash game traffic is heavily concentrated in micro-and small-stakes No Limit Hold'em.
 Still, at least a couple of PLO and PLO5 games are generally active.